aryan68125/dev_connect/README.md

-This is a devSearch repo that holds Dev Connect website source code.
-Here in this website young fledgling developers who are still doing their undergraduates can come and signup to this website and share their Projects to the world
+This repo contains the Dev Connect website's source code This is a website that allows young and fledgling developers to share their work with the rest of the world.

 here are some sample images :-
 ![](preview_images/1.png)